This is HUGE.

 It's the loudness output of a YouTube playlist, as measured by the MeterPlugs LCast loudness meter.

 First - it's pretty quiet.
-The loudness levels are all quite low, especially by modern “loudness war” standards.
+The loudness levels are all quite low, especially by modern "loudness war" standards.

 Second - it's very consistent.
 More importantly than the low loudness, they're almost all playing at the same loudness.

 It means that YouTube have been using loudness normalisation on their music videos - and they've been doing it since December 2015.
 Louder songs are turned down to stop us being "blasted" by changes in level, and as a result almost everything plays at a similar loudness, regardless of how it was mastered.

 Hear it for yourself - this playlist is composed almost entirely of current releases, with a wide variety of loudness on CD - and some of them are REALLY loud:

 So for example, at the more dynamic end of the spectrum, Mark Ronson & Bruno Mars' massive hit "Uptown Funk" measures -12 LUFS (Min PSR 8 as measured with my Dynameter plugin) from CD.
 Whereas "Love Me Like You Do" by Ellie Goulding is squashed up to -8 LUFS (Min PSR 5) on CD, and later in the playlist, Madonna's "Living For Love" clocks in at an eye-watering (and heavily distorted) -7 LUFS (Min PSR 4!)

-But on YouTube, all of these songs are being played back at a similar loudness of roughly -13 LUFS.
+But on YouTube, all of these songs are being played back at a similar loudness of -14 LUFS.

 And that's HUGE, because YouTube is the single largest online discovery source for music.
 More people are looking for music on YouTube than on Apple Music, TV or radio, or anywhere.

 This is where they hear new music for the first time, decide if they like it, and whether to share it with their friends.